JainKushal556/ATM-MACHINE/README.md

 An atm <br> Mainly based on c with a little touch of cpp.
-It have some amazing features like, Cash Withdraw , Cash Deposit , Send Money (One Card To Another Card).
+It have some amazing features like, Cash Withdraw , Cash Deposit , Send Money (One Card To Another Card), Check Balance, Change Pin, Forget Password.
+Here, All Information's Are Stored In A Text File "data.txt" & A Extra File Which Count The Number Of Card Created.